 - Older adults (65+): 7-8 hours

 So note that adults need 7 to 9 hours of sleep per night.
 Not a minute less!
-I find that many adults need a minimum of eight hours.
-Also, note that teens should not get less than eight hours.
+I find that most adults need a minimum of eight hours.
+Also, note that teens should not get less than eight hours!

 the rules of sleep hygiene